 Major/Minor Versions

-We recommend having only the major versions in the API Base URL naming convention (e.g., “v1”), as opposed to showing major/minor versions (e.g., “v1.0” or even “v1.0.0”).
+It is recommended to have only the major versions in the API Base URL naming convention (e.g., “v1”), as opposed to showing major/minor versions (e.g., “v1.0” or even “v1.0.0”).
 The consumer of the API should be able to easily determine by the API URL what major version of the API is being consumed.
 The consumer of the API mostly won’t be concerned with the minor release version from the actual API URL.
-This granular version information should be provided to the API consumer in the detailed release notes, provided to the consumer or Veteran’s Affairs partner via the API Portal or via written release notes.
+This granular version information should be provided to the API consumer in the detailed release notes, provided to the consumer or VA partner via the API Portal or via written release notes.

-The API Portal or API Manager should capture additional metadata about each public API, such as major/minor API version, all system integrations for that API, owner of the API, examples of consuming the API within the internal Veteran’s Affairs platforms, and other detailed information about the API.
+The API Portal or API Manager should capture additional metadata about each public API, such as major/minor API version, all system integrations for that API, owner of the API, examples of consuming the API within the internal VA platforms, and other detailed information about the API.

 On the contrary, the API Base URL should provide clear and targeted information about that API, its owner, line of business, API type, major released version, and the application.